jperson/cl-reddit/README.md

     CL-REDDIT> (defvar lst (get-search "Lance Armstrong" :sub "funny" :restrict_sr t))

-Theres lots more funcationality, see the docstrings for more info.
+See cl-reddit.lisp for full api.
 This is still a work in progress and probably will change frequently.